af/envalid/README.md

 * `environment` - An object containing your env vars (eg. `process.env`)
 * `validators` - An object that specifies the format of required vars.
 * `options` - An (optional) object, which supports the following keys:
-    * `strict` - (default: `false`) Enable more rigorous behavior.
-See "Strict Mode" below
   * `reporter` - Pass in a function to override the default error handling and console output.
 See `src/reporter.js` for the default implementation.
+  * `middleware` - (optional) An array of functions that can modify the env object after it's validated and cleaned.
+Envalid ships with default middleware, but you can customize its behavior by supplying your own

 By default, `cleanEnv()` will log an error message and exit if any required env vars are missing or invalid.